Tencent/ActionDetection-DBG/README.md

 For convenience of training and testing, we rescale the feature length of all videos to same length 100, and we provide the 19993 rescaled feature at here [Google Cloud](https://drive.google.com/file/d/1MYzegWXgfZd-DD9gi_GPyZ_YAN5idiFV/view?usp=sharing) or [微云](https://share.weiyun.com/5FD85UY).
 Then put the features to `data/tsn_anet200` directory.

+For generating the video features, scripts in `./tools` will help you to start from scrach.

 ### Testing of DBG